 I shared a first impression of this on Instagram before the official release, and now that this eye cream is out and I’ve had more time to fully test, I can safely say that this has dethroned the Insytutum Eye Cream as my new favorite.

-- A plastic pink jar.
-Honestly I don’t care for it, but given the balm-to-cream texture the jar is the only option.
+A plastic pink jar.
+Honestly I don’t care for it, but given the balm-to-cream texture the jar is the only feasible option.

 full ingredient analysis

-This has a nice mix of occlusives, emollients, humectants, antioxidants, anti-aging peptides, and depuffing caffeine that are in most eye creams, but you can those in most eye creams.
+This has a nice mix of occlusives, emollients, humectants, antioxidants, anti-aging peptides, and depuffing caffeine that can be found in most eye creams.
 What sets the PTR Vital-E apart are the following ingredients:

 - Bacillus – A group of probiotics.
 Because the name is so vague it’s hard to tell which strain is actually included.
 Is it lactobacillus, which is anti-inflammatory and can help with acne-prone skin, or bacillus coagulans, which can help with ceramide production? (source) Either way the idea is that by replenishing our skin’s microbiome, it will naturally strengthen the barrier and protect against external aggressors.